-- results in a written, legally-binding agreement that is mutually acceptable to both parties and enforceable in court. - Medicaid services (school-based).
-Those services, assessment and plan development for students receiving Medicaid which school districts may bill for reimbursement with the consent of the parent. - Medical services.
+- Mediation.
+A voluntary, confidential, and structured process during which an SDE-contracted individual is appointed to serve as an impartial and neutral third party to helps parents and district or agency personnel resolve an IDEA-related conflict.
+Mediation usually results in a written, legally-binding agreement that is mutually acceptable to both parties and enforceable in court. - Medicaid services (school-based).
+Those services, assessment, and plan development for students receiving Medicaid which school districts may bill for reimbursement with the consent of the parent. - Medical services.
 Medical services mean services provided by a licensed physician to determine a child's medically related disability that results in the child's need for special education and related services. - Middle school.
 A middle school is a school that does not meet the definition of an elementary school and contains grade eight (8) but does not contain grade twelve (12). - Migrant student.
 A student who has not graduated from high school or completed a high school equivalency certificate and resides within a family that is composed of migrant fisher or agricultural workers.
 The student has moved within the preceding thirty-six (36) months in order for the family to obtain or seek this type of temporary or seasonal employment that is a principal means of livelihood. - Monitoring.
 An activity conducted by the State Department of Education to review a school district's compliance with federal laws, regulations, and state rules. - Multiple disabilities.
 An IDEA disability category in which two or more impairments co-exist (excluding deaf-blindness), whose combination causes such severe educational needs that the student cannot be accommodated in special education services designed solely for one of the impairments. - Multi-tiered system of support (MTSS).
 A systemic educational practice of matching educational instruction and interventions to the needs of students.
 MTSS is a data-driven model involving frequent monitoring of student progress to determining if interventions are needed to improve individual student outcomes using evidenced-based practices. - Native language.
 The language or mode of communication normally used by an individual or, in the case of a student, the language normally used by the student's parents.
 In all direct contact with a student, the native language would be the language or mode of communication normally used by the student in the home or learning environment. - New teacher.
-A teacher who has less than one (1) year of teaching experience. - Nonpublic school.
-An educational institution or program providing instruction outside a public school, including but not limited to a private school or homeschool. - Nonpublic student.
-Any student who receives educational instruction outside of a public school, including but not limited to a private school or homeschool student.
+A teacher who has less than one (1) year of teaching experience.